 Shopify’s business model is to provide an online platform for all types of businesses to reach more customers.
-While the pandemic has kept more Americans at home in front of their computers, making online shopping more likely, the Shopify business model seems poised to thrive whether or not the pandemic persists.
+While the pandemic has kept more Americans at home and in front of their computers, making online shopping more likely, analysts wonder if the Shopify business model can thrive after the pandemic ends.

 To see how much Shopify is worth, take a look at this snapshot of the company’s current state, along with a discussion of the company’s history, value and future outlook.